ProgrammingFire/hashnode-blog/cljn0drmy000709labetoguyy.md

 ---
 title: "What is JAMstack, and Why Should You Bother About It?"
+seoTitle: "What is JAMStack?
+How to use it?"
 seoDescription: "In the rapidly evolving world of web development, staying updated with the latest trends and technologies is essential.
 One such technology gaining..."
 datePublished: Mon Jul 03 2023 15:21:14 GMT+0000 (Coordinated Universal Time)
 cuid: cljn0drmy000709labetoguyy